The Bouvier Breed: Personal Protection Dogs with a Rich History

 Birth of the Bouvier

 It is no surprise that monks, who tended to be very peaceful people, wanted to protect themselves in some way.
 They knew that having the right kind of protection dogs around would help to secure their property—and their personal safety.
 With this in mind, it is believed that they decided to initiate a breeding program to combat the problem.
-It is thought that sighthounds, Scottish deerhounds and other types of dogs were imported to the monasteries to be bred with local farm canines that possessed the protection dog attributes in demand.
-Imported ancestors of modern Irish wolfhounds are another group that are thought to have played a role in this early breeding program.
+It is thought that sighthounds, Scottish deerhounds, and other types of dogs were imported to the monasteries to be bred with local farm canines that possessed the protection dog attributes in demand.
+Imported ancestors of modern Irish wolfhounds are another group that is thought to have played a role in this early breeding program.
 Not only were these protection canines carefully selected to protect the monasteries, but they were also bred to chase any intruders or unsavory characters who happened to appear.

 In the latter part of the nineteenth century, protection dogs that very closely resembled the modern Bouvier were seen on Flemish farms.
 All throughout the east and west regions of Flanders, these canines were evolving.
 However, they were two distinct types that would eventually merge into one.
 Bouvier des Roulers was a canine that was heralded for his height—topping off at over 27 inches—and impressively deep chest.
-With a wiry coat, his color would normally be gray, black or even brindle.
+With a wiry coat, his color would normally be gray, black, or even brindle.
 The Paret type of Bouvier differed in color, sometimes showing up in shades of sorrel and fawn.
 This dog was also about three inches shorter than the des Roulers variation, with more of a barrel chest and softer coat.
 Sometimes, the shape of the head would differ as well.

 Personal Protection Dogs Extraordinaire: Today’s Bouvier des Flandres

 It was in 1910 that these two types had finally coalesced and were recognized as one.
 Over two decades later, the protection dog was officially registered as the Bouvier des Flandres.
 These days, the Bouvier more closely resembles its ancestor the Bouvier des Roulers.
-Some of the Bouvier dog’s earliest jobs on the farm included turning millstones, moving cattle and even pulling cheese carts.
+Some of the Bouvier dog’s earliest jobs on the farm included turning millstones, moving cattle, and even pulling cheese carts.
 Famous for their hulking size and extraordinary strength, the Bouviers of the early twentieth century were much more than just personal protection dogs; they had their work cut out for them on a daily basis.
 Not only were they capable of great power, but they also demonstrated impressive endurance, which was extremely useful for long days on the farm working alongside their human companions.

 Farm Life and Physical Accommodations